How Companies can Expand Business in Dubai with Government Support

 A 20-year-old government organization, Dubai Internet City, is an information and communication technology hub that houses major IT firms from around the world.
 As part of the memorandum, DIC will provide NASSCOM’s SME and tech start-ups an opportunity to establish themselves in Dubai and provide the necessary support to grow in the region.

-In a conversation at NASSCOM-SME Conclave on January 10, Ammar Al Malik, managing director of Dubai Internet City, spoke about how Dubai is a gateway to a bundle of opportunities at this point of time and how the government support can help the companies thrive in the country.
+Ammar Al Malik, managing director of Dubai Internet City, spoke about how Dubai is a gateway to a bundle of opportunities at this point of time and how the government support can help the companies thrive in the country.

 Ameer Al Malik. managing director, Dubai Internet City